KDE/klevernotes/src/example/Demo/note.md

 KleverNotes includes some extended syntax that follows the syntax style of emphasis and lets you:

 Have ==highlighted part== of text.
-Or show text as -subscript- or ^superscript^.
+Or show text as --subscript-- or ^superscript^.

 Plugins
 ---